z-------------/New-New-Tab-Page/README.md

 Please feel free to submit pull requests or issues of any kind.

 Help with updating and completing the existing translations or starting new ones (in the `locales` directory) would also be greatly appreciated -- `bin/localesHelper.js` could be helpful for this.

+It would be good if contributed code passes `eslint`ing, but it's not a requirement.